the-teachingRSE-project/competencies/competencies.md

   The RSE needs to be able to identify the application class they are dealing with and apply the respective RSE practices.
 - Enforcing reproducibility.
 Projects like ReproHack [@ReproHack] can greatly help in fostering that competency.
 - Understanding metadata for research and research software.
-  There are ongoing efforts on metadata for research software such as CodeMeta [@jones_codemeta_2016] and the \ac{NFDI} working group [@castro_research_sw_metadata_2023] on the subject.
+  There are ongoing efforts on metadata for research software such as CodeMeta [@jones_codemeta_2017] and the \ac{NFDI} working group [@castro_research_sw_metadata_2023] on the subject.
+  These are complemented by the development of new tools and methods for providing and working with software metadata, such as the Citation File Format project [@druskat_cff_2021] and HERMES [@druskat_hermes_2022].
+  Other efforts focus on Software Management Plans (e.g., [@alves_elixir_2021; @martinez_ortiz_practical_2022]) which could be helpful for RSEs at early stages (i.e., with not much experience of project management).
+  They give quick hints on what to look for regarding basic management for research software (including information on e.g., licenses, releases, publication, citation) together with some ongoing work on corresponding metadata [@giraldo_metadata_2023].
   Metadata can also be used actively during and within a research project to inform the decision making processes [@Bird2016].

 # How much do different people need to know? {#sec:how-much-to-know}